abinit/abinit/doc/tutorial/compilation.md

 * Using precompiled binaries provided by conda-forge (for Linux and MacOsX users).

-Before starting, it is also worth reading this document prepared by Marc Torrent that introduces important concepts as well as a detailed description of the configuration options supported by the ABINIT build system The examples are for Abinit v8 and some options should be changed to be compatible with the build system of version 9, still the document is a valuable source of information.
+Before starting, it is also worth reading this document prepared by Marc Torrent that introduces important concepts and provides a detailed description of the configuration options supported by the ABINIT build system
+Note that the document has been written for Abinit v8 hence some examples should be changed to be compatible with the build system of version 9, still the document is a valuable source of information.

 <embed src="https://school2019.abinit.org/images/lectures/abischool2019_installing_abinit_lecture.pdf"